mmistakes/made-mistakes-jekyll/_posts/2013-03-21-likejunx-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @likejunx"
+title: "Side swept in a  hoodie"
 description: "PaperFaces portrait of @likejunx drawn with Paper by 53 on an iPad."
 image: paperfaces-likejunx-twitter-lg
 thumb: paperfaces-likejunx-twitter-150.jpg